quebex

 Status

 I currently consider this a vertical prototype.
 A lot of the desired functionality is already there, but not fully developed.
 Presently, it covers the majority of QBE features needed for medium-complexity QBE programs (e.g., as emitted by cproc).
-Notably, proper support for unions and variadic functions is missing.
+Notably, proper support for variadic functions is missing.
 In terms of analysis features, the implementation presently focuses on dynamic analysis techniques (primarily symbolic execution).
 Unfortunately, there is basically no documentation for the API and the provided command-line frontends (quebex and quebex-symex) are presently very basic.

 Architecture